What are the implications of a search engine deciding that your web site fits within a certain classification?

 - Queries that fit certain categories could be matched up with categorized pages that seem more relevant for those queries.

-One of the things that is important to note here is that the method described in the Stanford/Yahoo paper isn’t looking at this kind of topic or classification approach to affect the topical sensitivity of search results, but rather to classify web pages.
+One of the things that are important to note here is that the method described in the Stanford/Yahoo paper isn’t looking at this kind of topic or classification approach to affect the topical sensitivity of search results, but rather to classify web pages.

 What signals will it look at to make those determinations?
 That’s an answer that the paper doesn’t dive too deeply into, but it’s a question that we may be asking a lot more frequently in the future.